UnamSanctam/UnamWebPanel/README.md

 * Added error text when an XMR miner cannot connect to its pool
 * Added German and French datatable translation files
 * Fixed miner table ordering
-### v1.4.2 (01/04/2022)
-* Added French translation (Kolhax)
-* Added German translation (leisefuxX)
-### v1.4.1 (11/01/2022)
-* Fixed null hashrate datatable formatting error
-* Changed project versioning to x.x.x formatting
-### v1.4.0 (09/01/2022)
-* Added functionality to remove miners from the list
-* Added JSON validation functionality to warn when saving incorrect configurations
-* Added username display into the miner list
-* Added "Auto refresh" toggle button for automatic miner list refreshing
-* Added robots.txt file to stop search engines from indexing the web panel
-* Added directory listing block in .htaccess for better privacy
-* Added previously ignored "Logs" folder back
-* Changed "Default" configuraiton into "Default ethminer" and "Default xmrig" configurations to allow different default configurations for the two different miners
-* Fixed possible database "corruption" when null hashrates were submitted
-* Fixed broken miner searching and sorting
-### v1.3.0 (09/11/2021)
-* Added Unique ID generation on the panel side instead of the miner side
-* Changed all file calls to be relative to allow easier deployment of the panel in subfolders
-* Removed unnecessary configuration options due to everything being relative now
-### v1.2.0 (09/11/2021)
-* Added GPU and CPU to the miners datatable
-* Added GPU and CPU to the database
-### v1.1.0 (09/11/2021)
-* Added unamwebpanel.db into the .htaccess and web.config files as a forbidden path to secure the SQLite database on Apache and IIS servers without having to place the database in a non-public folder
-* Removed recommendation to move the database file to a non-public folder due to the added protection files for Apache and IIS
-* Downgraded web panels required PHP version to 7.0
-* Added miner type to the miners datatable to make it easier to differentiate what base miner it is using
-* Fixed broken miner status condition
-### v1.0.0 (08/11/2021)
-* Initial release

 [You can view the full Changelog here](CHANGELOG.md)